 That said, I‘ve been told by many industry professionals that there are simply no guarantees.
 Their subtle message: just write a good book.
 (If you can!)

 I know I can.
 I‘m almost there.
-It‘s seriously just *this close* to being everything I ever wanted it to be.
+It‘s seriously just *this close* to ready for an agent’s eyes.

 The Plan for my Manuscript: Next Steps